Chalfont St Giles

 Chalfont St Giles is a village and civil parish in southeast Buckinghamshire, England.
 It is in a group of villages called The Chalfonts, which also includes Chalfont St Peter and Little Chalfont.

 It lies on the edge of the Chiltern Hills, 20.9 miles west-northwest of Charing Cross, central London, and near Seer Green, Jordans, Chalfont St Peter, Little Chalfont and Amersham.

-"Chalfont" means chalk spring, in reference to the water-carrying capacities of the local terrain.
 The cockney rhyming slang term "chalfonts", meaning haemorrhoids (piles), is derived from the name of the village.
 The village has a duck pond that is fed by the River Misbourne.
 The village sign was designed and painted by Doreen Wilcockson ARCA in 2001.
-Chalfont St Giles is famous for the poet Milton's only surviving home.
+Chalfont St Giles is famous for the poet Milton’s only surviving home.